CountryTk/Hydra/README.md

 This editor is very customizable, just edit the config.json file.
 All color codes  **MUST** be hex color codes!

-Required modules: PyQt5, bs4, lxml parser and qtconsole.
+Required modules: PyQt5, QScintilla, bs4, lxml, nltk and vulture

-# Auto completion

-Auto completion pops up by pressing Ctrl+Space.
-It will automatically reccommend the best word and pressing enter will select the word.

-You can also navigate the word list with arrow keys.

 # nltk installation
 After doing pip install -r requirements.txt you need to open up a cmd/terminal and follow these steps: